 You can quickly make your desktop look the way you want using System Preferences.
-Choose Apple (5) > System Preferences from the menu bar.
-As you get to know your computer, explore System Preferences, your command center for most settings on your Mac Pro.
+Choose Apple (\bigstar) > System Preferences from the menu bar.
+As you get to know your Mac Pro, explore System Preferences-it's your command center for most computer and display settings.
 For more information, open Mac Help and search for "System Preferences" or for the specific preference you want to change.